mx7h/Voice-Agent-POC/docs/api-routes.md

 https://voice-agent-poc-f2tv.onrender.com/api/v1
 ```

-All routes below are relative to the `/api/v1` base path.
+All routes below are relative to `/api/v1`.

 ---

 ## 2. Response Format

-Successful responses generally follow this structure:
+Successful HTTP responses use a `success` flag and a `data` payload:

 ```json
 {